miohtama/opsec/source/incidences/twitter.rst

 *Date: 2010-09-26*

 Twitter allowed to post a tweet using a HTTP GET request.

-The attacker created a worm which posted itself on behalf of the user when the users clicked a link they saw in their friends feed.
+There was no CSRF check for posting a tweet this way.
+The attacker created a worm which posted itself on the users timeline when the users saw and clicked the malicious tweet in their feed.